Ana Cheri Lets It All Show In A Red Sheer Bra

 Others were more descriptive with their compliments.

-“Super model… Elegant & stylish… Will burn any ramp if you are in a fashion show.. a real fashion icon…” noted an Instagram user.
+“Super model… Elegant & stylish… Will burn any ramp if you are in a fashion show.. a real fashion icon…,” noted an Instagram user.